kontent-ai/delivery-sdk-ruby/README.md

 The Delivery Ruby SDK can be used in Ruby/Rails projects to retrieve content from Kentico Cloud.
 This is a community project and not an official Kentico SDK.
 If you find a bug in the SDK or have a feature request, please submit a GitHub issue.

-See [environment setup fo Windows](https://github.com/Kentico/delivery-sdk-ruby/wiki/How-to-setup-development-environment-on-Windows) for local development.
+See [How to setup a development environment on Windows](https://github.com/Kentico/delivery-sdk-ruby/wiki/How-to-setup-development-environment-on-Windows) for local development.

 ## Demo Rails application